gtiosclub/bootcamp-mini-challenges/Week_One/Session_One/README.md

 Make sure to stage your answer and commit it to Github!

 ### Task 2: Conditionals
-Create an if statement that checks if a variable number is greater than 10.
+Create an if statement that checks if a variable vafnumber is greater than 10.
 If it is, print `"Number is greater than 10"`.
 If not, print `"Number is 10 or less"`.

 Make sure to stage your answer and commit it to Github!